What Is 'Posture'?

-When The Egoscue Method talks about ‘improving posture’, what we are really talking about is ‘changing biomechanics’ and ‘improving range of movement’.
+When Postural Alignment Therapists talk about ‘improving posture’, what we are really talking about is ‘changing biomechanics’ and ‘improving range of movement’.

-Having ‘good posture’ is judged by your body’s ability to comfortably hold itself at rest in what The Egoscue Method calls “functional alignment” – A position where all the joints are comfortable, with no undue strain (pictured).
+Having ‘good posture’ is judged by your body’s ability to comfortably hold itself at rest in what we call “functional alignment” – A position where all the joints are comfortable and balanced, with no undue strain (pictured).